The nature of cosmological metric perturbations in presence of gravitational particle production: The cosmological model with gravitational particle production

 where in the above equations $n_0$, $T_0$ and $\rho_0$ are the values of the respective variables at some specific time.
-The above relations give us that in presence of radiation fluid when $\omega=1/3$ we have $\bar{\rho}_r \propto \bar{T}^4$ as in standard cosmological models without particle creation\cite{Lima:1995xz}.
+The above relations show that in presence of radiation fluid when $\omega=1/3$ we have $\bar{\rho}_r \propto \bar{T}^4$ as in standard cosmological models without particle creation.

 One can write down the Einstein equations from Eq.~(\ref{efe}) as:

 The above two equations can be combined and written as